kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 (1) the array for the cudnn is a flat array which consists of all kernels and biases.
 (2) The general order is sill kernel wieights , recurrent weights and biases, However, the Wi and Wr's order is swapped, meaning the corresponding biases also need to swap.

-So, if the weigths stored or extracted in Keras, we need to make some transformation (a bunch of slicing, concatenation, transpose, etc) before useing cuDNN.
+So, if wanting to the weigths stored or extracted in Keras, we need to make some transformation (slicing, reordering, transpose, concatenation, etc) before useing cuDNN.
 Fortunatately, we can find a hiding tool from TF to do the convertion for us, but we still need to do some processing like the slicing, reorder to locate the different weights and biases.
 code: